flowup/quality-metrics-cli/CONTRIBUTING.md

 - check if a package is published with `nx npm-check <project-name> --registry=http://localhost:<port>`
 - install a package to a registry `nx npm-install <project-name> --registry=http://localhost:<port>`
 - uninstall a package from a registry `nx npm-uninstall <project-name>`

+- Error: `npm ERR!
+404 Not Found - GET http://localhost:5555/@code-pushup%2fcli - no such package available`
+  - Solution: check if the package is published with `nx npm-check <project-name> --registry=http://localhost:<port>` `

 ## Git